Rumpunzel/rpg-thingy/characters/talents-&-feats/wilderness.md

 ### Mama Bear

-When preparing for a rest, add **1** die for each injury from which you and anyone resting with you are suffering.
+When testing to rest, add **1** effort for each injury from which you and anyone resting with you are suffering.

-### Tough as Nails
+### Shrug it Off

-Gain **1** additional die when your injury increases a difficulty for you or when an opponent uses your injury against you.
+When recovering from your injury decrease the test's difficulty by **1** (this means you can recover from a minor injury without needing paraphernalia or needing to roll).

-### Wendigo
+### Where there's a Will

-When attacking with Vigor, if you rolled a **6,** decrease your opponent's morale by an additional **1,** even when you did not succeed on the test.
+During gauntlets, you may choose to suffer a misfortune with the rating of your choice.
+When you do, create a boon on yourself with rating equal to the rating of the injury you suffered.

 ---